akurtaliqi/green-repack-web/README.md

 **Green Repack** is a beautiful web site made by A. Kurtaliqi for Green Repack.
 It is an e-commerce type website for non commercial profit.
 The aim of this wep app is to success my Master Degree at [ESGI](https://www.esgi.fr/) school.

-This application was developed originally with [Zero Theme Pro](https://store.vuetifyjs.com/products/zero-theme-pro).
+This template is generated with [Zero Theme Pro](https://store.vuetifyjs.com/products/zero-theme-pro) and reworked by A. KURTALIQI for the project needs.

 # [Zero Theme PRO](https://store.vuetifyjs.com/products/zero-theme-pro)